The Eternal Scoreboard by Larry Carlson

 https://texaslsn.org/1940-texas-am/

 Darrell Royal’s first Longhorn bunch came in as underdogs against fourth-ranked A&M in the ’57 battle in College Station.
-They emerged as 9-7 victors, having largely stifled Aggie halfback John David Crow.
+They emerged as 9-7 victors, largely stifling Aggie halfback John David Crow.
 He would win the Heisman Trophy the next week.
 Among the Thanksgiving heroes for Royal were Bobby Lackey, Walt Fondren, Mike Dowdle, Jimmy Welch and Max Alvis, the soon-to-be All-Star third baseman for the Cleveland Indians.

 The ’65 tug-o-war at Kyle Field lives on in lore at both schools.
 The Aggies badly fooled the Horns on a trick play at the start of the second quarter.
 Dubbed “the Texas Special,” it involved a pass that was just slightly a lateral.
 The Ag halfback on the “receiving” end reacted in frustration when the ball skidded to him.
 He stomped angrily for a split second, the UT secondary relaxed at the purported incompletion…then the halfback lofted what would become a 91-yard touchdown strike.
-The giddy Aggies quickly romped to ten more points and held a daunting
+The giddy Aggies quickly romped to ten more points and held a daunting 17-0 halftime lead.
+The Longhorns had started 4-0 and ranked number one, then collapsed and lost four of their next five.
+Now they looked to be going out on a final, ultra-sour note.
+In the last game for UT immortal, Tommy Nobis, dammit.

 https://texaslsn.org/cant-buy-me-love-horns-and-aggies/